JamboShambo/HeadFirstDesignPatterns/README.md

 ### _Exercise: Sharpen your pencil page 42

 Based on our first implementation, which of the following apply?
 (Choose all that apply.)
+ - We are coding to concrete implementations, not interfaces.
+ - For every new display we’ll need to alter this code.
+ - We have no way to add (or remove) display elements at runtime.
+ - The display elements don’t implement a common interface.